openlookeng/hetu-core/hetu-docs/en/language/types.md

 Data Types
 ==========

-openLooKeng has a set of built-in data types, described below.
+openLooKeng has a set of built-in data types, described as follows.
 Additional types can be provided by plugins.

 **Note**